-Imagine that you are hearing-impaired and have to take an e-learning course for work.
+Imagine that you have hearing loss and have to take an e-learning course for work.
 Then, when you open the course up, you find it contains several audio clips and no transcripts.
 How, then, are you supposed to complete the course?

 Section 508 compliance is all about accessibility, ensuring that everyone—regardless of abilities—can benefit from e-learning.
-Let’s dive a little deeper to learn more about Section 508, why it’s important, and how you can achieve it with Articulate Storyline 2.
+Let’s dive in a little deeper to learn more about Section 508, why it’s important, and how you can achieve it with Articulate apps.

 What Is 508 Compliance?

 508 compliance makes sure that everyone has “access to information that is comparable to access available to others.”
 The standards for compliance were set by Section 508 of the Rehabilitation Act of 1973 and require federal agencies to provide software and website accessibility to people with disabilities.

 Making your e-learning accessible and 508 compliant means that you’re enabling employees with disabilities to receive the same access to the training materials used by their peers.
 This need has given rise to software optimized to meet 508 requirements, like Storyline 3/360, which is compatible with assistive technology.

 All federal agencies and institutions that receive federal funding are required to be 508 compliant.
 This means that government agencies, federal-funded nonprofits, public higher education institutions, and public K-12 schools must use software and web tools (including e-learning) that are accessible to people who have disabilities and might use supporting tools such as screen readers.

 And this doesn’t just go for the public sector.
 Many large private companies are 508 compliant, including ones that create accessibility software, like Microsoft.
 As an e-learning developer, it’s likely that at some point in your career you’ll be asked to create e-learning that complies with these guidelines.

 How Can You Make Your E-Learning 508 Compliant?